grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 In this example, we need to know that the return value of function2 is `input->a` to be able to infer that the store, `*(c) = 'C';`, indicates that `input->a` is a `char*`.

-To support these ideas, two types of analysis is required.
+To support these ideas, two types of analysis are required.
 One is forward analysis, which is what we have been doing - performing DFS on function parameters and recording stores and loads.
 The second is backwards analysis.
 This is looking at all the possible return value varnodes from a function, and obtaining their symbolic definitions in relation to function parameters.
 Luckily backwards analysis is very easily implemented as a variation of forwards analysis through `lookup_node` on the return varnodes, and setting the definitions for the function arguments as base case.
 Recursion for the win!

 To improve performance, the results of forward analysis is cached, since each store and load performed on a function is in relation to the function parameters.
 So, we can cache these results, and replace the function parameters with the respective inputs during P-Code interpretation.
 Likewise, backwards analysis can also be cached the same way.